Homemade bacon – how to cure and dry your own bacon?

 Hang the homemade bacon in the fridge for dry aging.
 You need to lose 30% of weight before it's ready to serve (in this case it's done when you're left with a piece of homemade bacon that weighs 350 gr.).
 In this process the meat juices are evaporated causing the weight loss and intensifying the flavour!

 With my blog I try to share some passion.
 Some times I get some test products by passionate people or make use of affiliate links to cope with the costs.
 By buying through these links I earn a small commision without costs for you!
 All opinions shared are my own and no false statements will be made!
-For the homemade bacon: - There are affiliate links on the Pink Salt, Cold smoke generator, Hickory sawdust, FoodSaver, Cheesecloth
+For the homemade bacon: - There are affiliate links on the Cold smoke generator, Hickory sawdust, FoodSaver, Cheesecloth